ShebMichel/qgis-loopplugin/README.md

 ### Future releases:

   * ROI = Region of interest..
 A polygon cliping tool which will be used to crop data and save it as a new layer.
   * HelpU: A feature attached to the help function in which the user can upload their own library.
   * Verbose 1,2,3
-  * Map2loop/LoopStructural loader To run Map2Loop using the generated json and py scripts.
+  * Map2loop/LoopStructural clicked.connect()